Osteopathy is a manual therapy that focuses on healing the body’s structural integrity.

-It is one of the safest and most effective forms of treatment for musculoskeletal pain.
+Around 50,000 people visit an osteopath each week.
+Osteopathy is a hands on approach to musculoskeletal pain.
 Osteopathy is unique in recognising that much of the pain and disability we suffer can stem from abnormalities in the function of the body structure.
 This may be from either current or previous injuries, or from damage caused by disease.

 Osteopaths focus on how your skeleton, joints, muscles, nerves and circulation work together to improve your health and wellbeing.
 An osteopath uses many of the diagnostic procedures of conventional medicine to find the root cause of the problem.
 Osteopathy’s main strength is the way in which the patient is assessed from a mechanical, functional and postural standpoint, and the specific treatment applied to each individual.

 Osteopathy sees the body as an inter-relationship of parts which, when disturbed, can cause pain.
 Osteopaths use a highly developed sense of touch, called palpation, to identify areas of weakness, strain and dysfunction in the body.
 As osteopathy is a manual therapy, physical techniques like massage, stretching, joint articulation and manipulation are used to rebalance and support the body to harness its capacity for self-repair.

 People consult osteopaths for the following conditions

 - Back pain

 - Postural fatigue from desk and office work and other occupational strain injuries

 - Sporting injuries